simast/il2mg/README.md

 Build all source data files inside */data* directory:

 ```
-npm run build
+yarn build
 ```

-If you ever make any changes to data files in this directory - make sure to run `npm run build` again.
+If you ever make any changes to data files in this directory - make sure to run `yarn build` again.

 ## Run application